assely/documentation/posttype.md

 ##### Not Found Query Exception

-Sometimes you want to throw an exception when post was not found.
-The `findOrFail` method returns found post, but if not `Assely\Database\QueryException` will be thrown.
+Sometimes you want to throw an exception when a post was not found.
+The `findOrFail` method returns the found post, but if not `Assely\Database\QueryException` will be thrown.

 ```php
 $movies->findOrFail(1);
 ```

-#### Fetching posts with specifed term
+#### Fetching posts with specified term

-You may need to retrieve only posts with specifed term.
-The `withTerm` method with desired `Assely\Adapter\Term` instance passed as argument will return only posts which have this term.
+You may need to retrieve only posts with a specifed term.
+The `withTerm` method with desired `Assely\Adapter\Term` instance passed as the argument will return only posts which have this term.

 ```php
 use App\Posttypes\Movies;